-RECOMMENDED ONE-SEMESTER COURSE SEQUENCE
+RECOMMENDED TWO-SEMESTER COURSE SEQUENCE

-Students can use the following pattern to complete a Certificate of Achievement in Tree Care Specialist.
+Students can use the following pattern to complete a Tree Care Specialist Certificate of Achievement.
 This is only one possible pattern.
 It maps a sequence of courses to help students complete their certificate, regardless of the semester they begin class.
+Students are not required to complete the courses in the order specified.
 This map does not replace consulting with a counselor.
 Students are advised to meet with a counselor at least once each semester to develop their individual Student Education Plan (SEP) and plan for their educational goals.

 SUBJECT # TITLE UNITS

 1st Semester

 LANHT 1 or Introduction to Landscape Horticulture with Lab (Day) 3

 LANHT 1E Landscape Horticulture (Evening) 3

 LANHT 13 or Arboriculture with Lab (Day) 3

 LANHT 13E Arboriculture (Evening) 3

 LANHT 23 Plant Terminology 2.5

-LANHT 26 Pruning .5

 LANHT 81 Arborist Equipment Fundamentals 2

 LANHT 85 Introduction to Climbing and Aerial Tree Work 2

-1st Semester Units 13
+1st Semester Units 12.5

 2nd Semester

 LANHT 2 or Tree ID (Day) 3

 LANHT 2E Tree ID (Evening) 3

 LANHT 80 Urban and Community Forestry 2

-LANHT 82 Tree Health Care 2

 LANHT 84 Pruning for Urban and Community Forestry 1

 2nd Semester Units

-Total Units 21